Top

 Compilation: 23 msec 0 reads 0% read 0 messages 0% clw

-These are runs on warm cache on a dataset of scale factor 30, about 3 bm triples.
+These are runs on warm cache on a dataset of scale factor 30, about 3 billion triples.

-We notice that the hash based plan completes faster and has a lower CPU percentage.
-This is to be expected since hash joins are specially useful for joins between a large table and a smaller one.
+We notice that the HASH-based plan completes faster and has a lower CPU percentage.
+This is to be expected since HASH JOINs are especially useful for JOINs between a large table and a smaller one.

-The index based plan does 21M random index lookups whereas the hash based one only 11M.
-We also note that the index access pattern is more local with the hash plan, with 99% of lookups hitting the same segment as the previous, against only 85%.
+The INDEX-based plan does 21M random INDEX lookups whereas the HASH-based one does only 11M.
+We also note that the INDEX access pattern is more local with the HASH plan, with 99% of lookups hitting the same segment as the previous, against only 85%.

 These numbers are in the summary at the bottom of each profile: